kdheepak/blog/content/18-homebrew.md

+---
-Title:Uninstalling and Re-Installing Homebrew on OSX Date:Thu Aug 27 22:52:17 MDT 2015
+title: Uninstalling and Re-Installing Homebrew on OSX
+date: Thu Aug 27 22:52:17 MDT 2015
-Category:blog
-Tags:osx
+category: blog
+tags: osx
-Keywords:how to install homebrew on osx, how to remove homebrew on osx Alias:/blog/uninstalling-and-Re-Installing-Homebrew-on-OSX/
+keywords: how to install homebrew on osx, how to remove homebrew on osx
+alias: /blog/uninstalling-and-Re-Installing-Homebrew-on-OSX/
+---

 [Gist](https://gist.github.com/mxcl/1173223)